 Based on a configuration AND-OR tree at all times, the way to evolve this configuration is by using one of several rewrite rules on it and an execution control scheme to manage the application of these rules.
-We do not present the rewrite rules used by WAM2EAM, as these are closely related to those presented in [12].
+We do not present the rewrite rules used by WAM2EAM, as these are closely related to those presented in [11].
+An configuration is made up of nodes, or boxes: AND-boxes and OR-boxes, like in the BEAM and other AND-OR tree-based models.
+What constitutes these boxes and how they are implemented in WAM2EAMis explained more thoroughly in Section. ??.

 The major challenge in WAM2EAM certainly is to go from a WAM program and reinterpret it from an EAM point of view.
 To accomplish that, we take the GNU Prolog's textual WAM output and proceed from there.
 The idea is to generate C code for an EAM runtime.
-This entails doing things quite differently from previous work such as WAMCC [1] or B-Prolog [11].
-WAM2EAM has two major aspects to it:
+This entails doing things quite differently from previous work such as WAMCC [1] or B-Prolog [10].
+WAM2EAM is comprised of two major modules:

-- 1. the compiler, comprising the parser and the C code generator, - 2. the runtime, a collection of data structures, logic and execution control that implements the EAM execution model.
+1. the compiler, comprising the parser and the C code generator,

+2. the runtime, a collection of data structures, logic and execution control that implements the EAM execution model.